BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 ### Prerequisites

 To install this software for CPU usage, you need [gsl >2.0](https://www.gnu.org/software/gsl/) , [lapack](https://www.netlib.org/lapack/lug/node14.html), Python >3.4, and NumPy.
 To run the examples, you will also need jupyter and matplotlib.
-For Python packages, we generally recommend installing within a conda environment.
-For gsl and lapack, it may be better to use brew or apt-get.
-If you want to run with OpenMP, make sure that is installed.
+We generally recommend installing everything, including gcc and g++ compilers, in the conda environment as is shown in the examples here.
+This generally helps avoid compilation and linking issues.
+If you use your own chosen compiler, you will need to make sure all necessary information is passed to the setup command (see below).
+You also may need to add information to the `setup.py` file.

 To install this software for use with NVIDIA GPUs (compute capability >2.0), you need the [CUDA toolkit](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and [CuPy](https://cupy.chainer.org/).
 The CUDA toolkit must have cuda version >8.0.
-Be sure to properly install cupy within the correct CUDA toolkit version.
+Be sure to properly install CuPy within the correct CUDA toolkit version.
 Make sure the nvcc binary is on `$PATH` or set it as the `CUDAHOME` environment variable.

 There are a set of files required for total use of this package.
-They will download automatically when they are needed.
+They will download automatically when the first time they are needed.
 Files are generally under 10MB.
 However, there is a 100MB file needed for the slow waveform and the bicubic amplitude interpolation.
 This larger file will only download if you run either of those two modules.
-The files are hosted on [Zenodo](https://sandbox.zenodo.org/record/653693#.XySP_vhKjlw).
+The files are hosted on [Zenodo](https://zenodo.org/record/3981654#.XzS_KRNKjlw).

 ### Installing